eduvpn/python-eduvpn-client/doc/developer.rst

 How to make a release
 ---------------------

-* Determine version number (for example 1.0rc8)
+* Determine version number (for example 1.0.2)

 * Compose a list of changes (check issue tracker)

-* Make sure the development discovery URL's are disabled in eduvpn/config.py

 * Make sure the test suite runs with python2 and python3

-* Set version number in setup.py and eduvpn-client.spec
+* Set version number in setup.py and rpm/*.spec

 * add changes to CHANGES.md